Class of 2018

 Madisen Swallow is a sophomore from Orange County, California in the College of Arts and Sciences double majoring in Biological Sciences and Sociology on the Pre-Med Track.
-She started with the Schaffer-Nishimura Lab in the Summer of 2015, and is expected to graduate in May 2018.
+She started with the Schaffer-Nishimura Lab in the Summer of 2015, and graduated in May 2018.

 In the Schaffer-Nishimura lab, Madisen worked under the mentorship of Nozomi Nishimura and Oliver Bracko.
 Her project focused on observing cortical blood flow rates in mouse models of Alzheimerâ€™s Disease.